 The lien becomes a cloud on the owner's home title, meaning that the title is subject to your company's interest in it.
 This will make it difficult for the homeowner to sell the property or refinance it through a bank or other institutional lender.
 In other words, the lien can incentivize the homeowner to settle with you in order to get you to remove the lien.

-Note that liens are not only for general contractors.
+As mentioned, mechanic's liens are not only for general contractors.
 Subcontractors and suppliers are also able to file liens, even if they did not have a contract with the homeowner.
 Subcontractors and suppliers normally have a contract with only the general contractor.
-But this does not have any affect on the ability of the subcontractor or supplier to file a lien against the property.
+But this does not affect the ability of the subcontractor or supplier to file a lien against the property.

 First, consider the message that it sends when you file a mechanic's lien.
-It can easily be perceived as an aggressive action by homeowners.
-If you take this step, it might put the homeowner on the defensive, and encourage the homeowner to get lawyers involved, or to retaliate by publicly claiming that you did shoddy work.
+Homeowners can easily perceive it as an aggressive action.
+It might put them on the defensive, and encourage them to get lawyers involved, or to retaliate by publicly claiming that you did shoddy work.
 Perhaps this is the direction that you need to take, unfortunately, if the homeowner is refusing to pay.

 The single most important legal consideration when considering your ability to file a lien is time.
-Each state has a specific statute of limitations on a contractor’s ability to file a lien.
+Each state has a specific statute of limitations limiting the time within which a contractor can file a lien.
 Sometimes, this limitations period is only a few months.
-Often, the period is different depending on whether the property is public or private, or whether it is commercial or residential.
+Often, the period depends on whether the property is public or private, or whether it is commercial or residential.
 The time limitation for filing a lien is far more limited than the time for filing a lawsuit (which is sometimes as much as three to six years).

 In other words, there are many technical and procedural issues to consider.
 For this reason, it often makes sense to consult a construction attorney with experience in the county where the real property is located.
-A bit of advice can go a long way towards making sure that your lien rights are preserved and not precluded based upon some sort of technicality.
+A bit of advice can go a long way towards making sure that your lien rights are preserved and not precluded based on a mere technicality.